Wireshark is a wonderful tool, no doubt about it. But, on Microsoft Windows, there is one thing it isn’t so good at.

 Loris Degioanni over at CACE Technologies has produced an uber geeky animation showing the 11 year history of the Wireshark project.

 As I did last year, I’ve compared the number of searches for the project name using Google Trends.
 As always, this post is not intended to be indicative of the usefulness of a particular tool to your requirements.

 One of the main complaints aimed at Nagios was the slow speed of development.
-The following graphs, taken from the open source directory ohloh, show the number of commiters and the number of commits over the last three years for Nagios, OpenNMS and Wireshark.
+The following graphs, taken from the open source directory ohloh, show the number of committers and the number of commits over the last three years for Nagios, OpenNMS and Wireshark.
 I can’t vouch for how accurate the stats are but I think they do provide some insight into the development processes of the respective projects.

 As it’s the start of a new year I thought it would be an ideal time to look back over the year just gone.
 I have used Google Trends to compare the number of searches during 2008 of various open source and proprietary network management tools.

-I think Mark may be over egging Zenoss “clear market leadership” but without any doubt their growth over the last year has been impressive.
+I think Mark may be over egging Zenoss clear market leadership but without any doubt their growth over the last year has been impressive.